Best VPN for Canada (2026)

 • Speed consistency during peak evening hours

-Speed tests were repeated daily over multiple weeks to avoid one-off anomalies.
-We focused on consistency, not just peak numbers.
+Tests were repeated daily over multiple weeks to avoid one-off anomalies.
+Scoring prioritised consistency and stability rather than peak throughput alone.

-Streaming access is one of the most common reasons Canadians use VPNs.
-However, many VPNs that advertise streaming support fail under real conditions.
+Streaming access is one of the most common reasons Canadians use VPNs, yet many providers fail under real conditions despite advertising broad support.

 • Ability to reach U.S. streaming libraries

-A VPN only passed this category if it maintained access without repeated server switching or manual troubleshooting.
+A VPN only passed this category if access was maintained without repeated server switching or manual troubleshooting.

 • DNS, IPv6, and WebRTC leak protection